Author

 Quoted scriptures are from the New International Version translation.

-Here are 7 times God told His people “do not be afraid” in scripture:
+Here are 7 times God told His people “do not be afraid” in the Bible:

 1. Genesis 15:1